mweagle/Sparta/content/docs/overview/index.md

 {{< /highlight >}}

-All Sparta Lamba functions have the same function signature that is composed of:
+All Sparta lambda functions have the same function signature that is composed of:

   * `json.RawMessage` :  The arbitrary `json.RawMessage` event data provided to the function.
 Implementations may further unmarshal this data into event specific representations for events such as S3 item changes, API Gateway requests, etc.
   * `LambdaContext` : *Go* compatible representation of the AWS Lambda [Context](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html).
 This struct includes fields such as `AWSRequestID`, CloudWatch's `LogGroupName`, and the provisioned AWS lambda's ARN (`InvokedFunctionARN`).